 Each employee needs to know their own organization and how acceptable behavior is defined to make the decision about whether to drink alcohol at company events.

 Take these factors into consideration when you make your decision about drinking at a company event or activity.

 - Take your first cue from your company culture and the behavior of your coworkers.
-Do successful employees, managers, and executives drink at company events?
+Do successful employees, managers, and executives drink alcohol at company events?
 If so, having a couple of drinks is fine.
-At a client company, the weekly happy hour on Friday is deliberately called "2Beer Friday” to send an important message that drinking too much is unacceptable with coworkers and while driving.
+At a client company, the weekly happy hour on Friday is deliberately called 2Beer Friday to send an important message that drinking too much is unacceptable with coworkers and while driving.

 - Take your second cue from your knowledge of yourself and the affect of alcohol on your actions.
 Does one drink make you giggly?
 Do two drinks make you slur your words or lower your guard and chatter excessively?
-If so, you may not want to drink at company events.
+Does alcohol make you sick or feeling as if you have an upset tummy?
+If so, you may not want to drink alcohol at company events.